sbhrwl/aws/1.Basics/1.Fundamentals/6.ASG/README.md

 # EC2 Cloudwatch agent
 <img src="images/5.png">

--Take note that there is a multi-platform CloudWatch agent which can be installed on both Linux and Windows-based instances.
+- Take note that there is a multi-platform CloudWatch agent which can be installed on both Linux and Windows-based instances.
--You can use a single agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
+- You can use a single agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
 - This agent supports both Windows Server and Linux and enables you to select the metrics to be collected, including sub-resource metrics such as per-CPU core.
 - It is recommended that you use the new agent instead of the older monitoring scripts to collect metrics and logs.